Andrewkizito/company-abc-backend/README.md

 - stock: Total amount in stock
 - unit: Units used to measure the product

-*PATCH* - This will update the product by passing in a payload inform of json with the following fields `_id: string, newStock: number` accompanied with an Authorization header with the auth token.
+*Patch* - This will update the product by passing in a payload inform of json with the following fields `_id: string, newStock: number` accompanied with an Authorization header with the auth token.

+### Orders

 `/orders`: Handlers all order related actions such as placing an order, deleting an order, approving and order and also rejecting an order

 #### Methods
 *GET /orders*: Gets all orders from the database.
-*POST /orders*: Added a new order to the database.
+*Post /orders*: Added a new order to the database.
-*PATCH /orders/reject*: Changes the order status to REJECTED given an id of the order *PATCH /orders/approve*: Approves an order given an id of the order and changes its status to APPROVED *PATCH /orders/approve*: Takes an id of the order and changes its status to COMPLETED
+*Patch /orders/reject*: Changes the order status to REJECTED given an id of the order *Patch /orders/approve*: Approves an order given an id of the order and changes its status to APPROVED *Patch /orders/approve*: Takes an id of the order and changes its status to COMPLETED

+### Auth

 `/auth`: Handles authentication which includes login, registration and token validation.

 #### Methods
-*POST /auth/register* - This will create a new user by passing in a payload inform of json with `username and password`.
+*Post /auth/register* - This will create a new user by passing in a payload inform of json with `username and password`.
-*POST /auth/login* - This will generate an auth token for a user by passing in a payload inform of json with `username and password`
+*Post /auth/login* - This will generate an auth token for a user by passing in a payload inform of json with `username and password`
 *GET /auth/status* - This will validate an auth token which is found in the `Authoriozation header`